imvprakash1/chatgpt-ui-server-nodejs/Readme.md

 ![User verification mail](https://github.com/imvprakash1/chatgpt-ui-server-nodejs/blob/main/documentation/images/UserEmailVerificationAPI.PNG)

-        <h3>Verify User Email</h3>
+####Verify User Email
 Endpoint:account/verify-email('GET')
 It is a simple get request to the endpoint which will update the verfication status to true for the user.
 Please note that we can pass a secret key as query parameter which will be used to verify authenticity of the request.
 For now I'm using the email id of the user as the key.
 Using the nodemailer package we need to configure a transporter which will send the email.
 The configuration for the same is available in .env file.

-        <h3>User Login</h3>
+####User Login

 ![User Login Without Verification API](https://github.com/imvprakash1/chatgpt-ui-server-nodejs/blob/main/documentation/images/LoginUnvarifiedUserAPI.PNG)